 libcurl API overview

 This is a short overview on how to use libcurl in your C programs.
 There are specific man pages for each function mentioned in here.
 See libcurl-easy, libcurl-multi, libcurl-share, libcurl-url and libcurl-tutorial for in-depth understanding on how to program with libcurl.

-There are many bindings available that bring libcurl access to your favourite language.
+There are many bindings available that bring libcurl access to your favorite language.
 Look elsewhere for documentation on those.

 libcurl has a global constant environment that you must set up and maintain while using libcurl.
 This essentially means you call curl_global_init at the start of your program and curl_global_cleanup at the end.
 See GLOBAL CONSTANTS below for details.